sammridhii/mental-wellness-journal/README.md

 ## Getting Started

+### Local Development
 1. Clone the repository
 2. Install dependencies: `npm install`
 3. Set up your OpenAI API key (see Environment Variables section)
 4. Start the app: `npm run dev` or `node app.js`
 5. Open your browser to `http://localhost:5000`

+### Deploy to Vercel
+1. Fork this repository to your GitHub account
+2. Connect your GitHub account to Vercel
+3. Import this project in Vercel dashboard
+4. Add your environment variables in Vercel project settings:
+   - `OPENAI_API_KEY`: Your OpenAI API key
+   - `SESSION_SECRET`: A random string for session encryption
+5. Deploy!
+Vercel will automatically build and serve your app

+The `vercel.json` file is already configured to handle both the Node.js backend and static frontend files.

 ## Adding to GitHub